ronaldoussoren/pyobjc/docs/apinotes/libdispatch.rst

    available on earlier releases of OSX, but in a way that is not compatbile with these bindings.

+The libraries exposes a number APIs in two variants: one that has a block as an argument, and one that has a function as an argument.
+Both can be used from Python, but in general the block version is more convenient to use.

 ```dispatch_retain```, ```dispatch_release```
 .............................................